 By Hannah Liberman

 As I lay in bed I realize there is something dripping somewhere in the house.
 In the living room my wife has fallen asleep on the couch in front of the television; her soft snores mixing and mingling with the sounds of the people that live inside the TV.
 Sam’s door is closed, it seems to always be closed.
 I can’t tell if he is sleeping or awake, for the quiet blankness that has enveloped him is seeping from his room; like always.
-It’s the kind of quiet you can’t help but notice. sound of the TV, the dripping something, and my wife’s dainty snores are enough to make me feel a bit better.
+It’s the kind of quiet you can’t help but notice.
+The sound of the TV, the dripping something, and my wife’s dainty snores are enough to make me feel a bit better.
 This is usually the time of night when my nostalgia kicks in.
 On some nights it is worse than others.
-Some nights I just remember and that is allI think of the life I have lived and I am content.
+Some nights I just remember and that is all - I think of the life I have lived and I am content.
 However, on others, the beauty and pain that are laced into these moments, that have inevitably become memories, are enough to bring me to tears.
 But the doctor says that my condition is very special and he is very clear that I must remember while I can.
 So I close my eyes and wait for all the lost places and people to touch my soul, to walk through my head, bringing with them my memories, bringing me stories of my past.